 Based on the Gulf Coast, the group's catchy brand of "Coastal Country" was a breath of fresh air to Texas Music fans.

-But regardless of the chart success and nods from their peers, Steven James & The Jaded say they owe it to Country Music fans around the world for embracing their authentic South Texas sound.
+But regardless of the chart success and nods from their peers, Steven James & The Jaded say they owe it all to Country Music fans around the world for embracing their authentic South Texas sound.

 "We wouldn't be where we are today if it weren't for the amazing support from the Texas Country community,” Steven James said.
 "The past two years have been a whirlwind for us."